AvinashNath2/Recurrent-Neural-Network-for-BitCoin-price-prediction/README.md

 #Fitting the Recurrent Neural Network [epoches is a kindoff number of iteration]
 regressor.fit(X_train, Y_train, batch_size = 32, epochs = 200)
 ```
+**To prevent Overfitting we can use DropOutLyaer** but it's a naive model so it's not really important.

 **Making Prediction**
 ```
 # Reading CSV file from test set